ripienaar/free-for-dev/README.md

   * [WunderGraph](https://cloud.wundergraph.com) - An open-source platform that allows you to  quickly build, ship and manage modern APIs.
 Built-in CI/CD, GitHub integration, and automatic HTTPS.
 Up to 3 projects, 1GB egress, 300 minutes of build time per month on the [free plan](https://wundergraph.com/pricing)
   * [Doprax Cloud](https://www.doprax.com) — Cloud hosting for your Apps, Websites and APIs.
 Free for one app, with 4 * 256MB RAM and 2 GB of disk.
 You must have at least $3 in your account credit balance to create an app space.
   * [Zeabur](https://zeabur.com) - Deploy your services with one click.
 Free for three services, with US$ 5 free credits per month.
+  * [mogenius](https://mogenius.com) - Easily build, deploy, and run services on Kubernetes.
+The free tier supports connecting a local Kubernetes with mogenius, enabling individual developers to create a production-like test environment on their machine.

 **[⬆️ Back to Top](#table-of-contents)**